ThrottlingTroll/ThrottlingTroll/README.md

 * **Storing rate counters in a distributed cache**, making your throttling policy consistent across all your computing instances.
 Both [Microsoft.Extensions.Caching.Distributed.IDistributedCache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-7.0#idistributedcache-interface) and [StackExchange.Redis](https://stackexchange.github.io/StackExchange.Redis/Basics.html) are supported.
 * **Propagating `429 TooManyRequests` from egress to ingress**, aka when your service internally makes an HTTP request which results in `429 TooManyRequests`, your service can automatically respond with same `429 TooManyRequests` to its calling client.
 * **Dynamically configuring rate limits**, so that those limits can be adjusted on-the-go, without restarting the service.
+* **Custom response fabrics**.
+For ingress it gives full control on what to return when a request is being throttled, and also allows to implement delayed responses (instead of just returning `429 TooManyRequests`).
+For egress it also allows ThrottlingTroll to do automatic retries for you.

 ## How to configure